jenpetsmit/jenpetsmit.github.io/docs/aboutme.md

 **Senior Technical Writer - National Institutes of Health National Center for Biotechnology Information**

-Improving user guidance for the Genome Onboarding Submission Portal and Shared Submission Groups feature by:
+Improving user guidance for the [Shared Submission Groups](documentation-samples.md/#ncbi-submission-portal-shared-submission-groups-feature) feature and [Genome Onboarding Submission Portal](documentation-samples.md/#ncbi-genome-onboarding-submission-portal) by:

 * Collaborating with the project owner and managers
 * Simplifying instructions